siavava/siavava/content/about.md

 To dream is to imagine a world not confined by the present but enlightened by the possibility of the future.

-To create, then, is to bring substance tothe ethereal, form to the formless.
+To create, then, is to bring substance to the ethereal, form to the formless.
 It is the courage to step beyond the known, to dance on the edge of uncertainty, and to risk failing in the pursuit of something truly original, something truly meaningful.

+:br

 After all, the future isn't just
 something we wait for.